 The luxury hotel will have 100 rooms, three conference rooms, an executive boardroom and a sundries shop.
 Construction will start March 1, 2007 with a completion date expected for March 1, 2008.
 The ownership of the hotel will be VanDur Properties LLC.

 Wingate Inns International is an original, new construction-only, mid priced hotel chain without food and beverage.
 The first Wingate Inn hotel was opened in 1996.
-Today, there are over 180 hotels open and under development in United States and Canada.
+Today, there are over 180 hotels open and under development in the United States and Canada.
 Wingate Inn hotels were designed based on input from seasoned travelers, travel agents and hotel developers.

 The Wingate Inn underwent an ownership change in 2012 and currently operates at Crossroads Point® as a Comfort Inn & Suites.

 September 8, 2006